≡ Menu

 This dog food contains:

-This kibble also contains a modest amount of meat in it which is a good thing for inactive senior dogs.
+This kibble also contains a modest amount of meat that soothes active senior dogs.

 Let’s take a look at the pros and cons.